geetavin464/geetavin464.github.io/_posts/2014-09-21-green-smoothie.markdown

 - Clears the Skin
 - Reduces menstrual cramps greatly

-With all these benefits, its a no-brainer to not spend those few minutes everyday to enjoy a refreshing glass of green smoothie!
+With all these benefits, its a no-brainer to spend those few minutes everyday to enjoy a refreshing glass of green smoothie!